nick-keller/lodasync/README.md

 ```

 ### Callbacks called in parallel
-When possible, callbacks are always called in parallel, on all elements.
+Callbacks are always called in parallel, and on all elements to maximize parallelism.

-This is also true for methods like `find` that usually stop on the first match.
+This also includes methods like `findAsync` or `findIndexAsync`, even tho their
-This is done to maximize parallelism.
+synchronous counterpart stops on the first match.

 ### Promises as return values
 The return value is always a promise.